 Another location that provides quick access to the surrounding sites, the Hotel Vista Hiroshima is a popular choice for visitors.
 It is less than a mile from the major attractions, including the Hiroshima Green Arena.
-While the hotel is located in the center of the city, it’s a quiet spot that offers a reprise from a busy day.
+While the property is located in the center of the city, it’s a quiet spot that offers a reprise from a busy day.

 The rooms in the Hotel Vista Hiroshima are spacious, which is always a welcome feature.
 It’s also one of the newest hotels.
 The rooms, lobby, and hallways all look brand new and clean.
 Like most new hotels, the staff is extremely friendly and helpful.

-Some people complain that there are not a lot of options on the hotel breakfast menu.
+Some people complain that there are not a lot of options on the hotel’s breakfast menu.
 Keep in mind, however, that you’re just a stone’s throw away from some of the best dining in the city – not to mention delectable street food.

 Grand Prince Hotel Hiroshima

-There is plenty to keep you occupied during your stay at the Grand Prince Hotel Hiroshima.
+There is plenty to keep you occupied during your stay at the Grand Prince Hiroshima.
 You can choose from five different dining options, including the Nadaman Restaurant.
 Located on the twentieth floor of the hotel, the restaurant gives you a clear view of the surrounding cityscape and sea.

 You also get all the conveniences of luxury accommodations.
-You can hang out at the hotel bar, go for a swim in the pool, or get a massage.
+You can hang out at the on-site bar, go for a swim in the pool, or get a massage.
 They even have a salon, spa, and a sauna.
 With these features, you may forget to take the train to the nearby attractions!

 Daiwa Roynet Hotel Hiroshima

-Depending on which way your room faces, the Daiwa Roynet Hotel Hiroshima also provides views of the city or the sea.
+Depending on which way your room faces, the Daiwa Roynet Hiroshima also provides views of the city or the sea.
 When you’re done staring out the window, you can take a short walk to the Memorial Peace Park or the Hiroshima Gokoku Shrine.
 You can also quickly reach the JR Hiroshima Station and travel anywhere else in the city.

 During your stay, you never need to worry about going hungry.
 The hotel has its own 24-hour food store.
 When you get the late-night munchies, simply head downstairs and pick out a snack.